bethany-j-allen/Total-Evidence-Tutorial/README.md

 TreeAnnotator is used to summarise the posterior sample of trees to produce a maximum clade credibility tree and summarize the posterior estimates of other parameters that can be easily visualized on the tree (e.g. node height).
 This program is also useful for comparing a specific tree topology and branching times to the set of trees sampled in the MCMC analysis.

-### R / RStudio

-We will be using R to analyze the outputs of our analyses.
-RStudio provides a user-friendly graphical user interface to R that makes it easier to edit and run scripts.
-(It is not necessary to use RStudio for this tutorial.)

 ----

 # Practical: Total Evidence Tutorial

 In this tutorial we will infer a phylogeny for the Osmundaceae, or "Royal Fern", family of plants, using a combination of both morphological and genetic data.
-We will discuss the model elements and choices that are relevant, but recommend {% cite Mulvey2025a --file Total-Evidence-Tutorial/master-refs.bib %} as a recent review which explains these choices in more detail, and provides practical advice on compiling the necessary data.
+We will discuss the most important model elements and choices, but recommend {% cite Mulvey2025a --file Total-Evidence-Tutorial/master-refs.bib %} as a recent review which explains these choices in more detail, and provides practical advice on compiling the necessary data.

 The aim of this tutorial is to:
 - Learn how to read morphological data into BEAST2;